JBoss.orgCommunity Documentation

 identityManager.add(groupRole);

-In terms of API, both the Realm and Tier classes implement the Partition interface, as shown in the following class diagram:
+In terms of API, both the Realm and Tier classes implement the Partition interface,

 A Realm is used to define a discrete set of users, groups and roles.
 A typical use case for realms is the segregation of corporate user accounts within a multi-tenant application, although it is not limited this use case only.
 As all identity management operations must be performed within the context of an active partition, PicketLink defines the concept of a default realm which becomes the active partition if no other partition has been specified.